hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoTutorial.md

 ### The `dictionary` type

+The dictionary type, which is sometimes called a HashMap or simply an object, is a collection of several keys and values.

 OK, next up is exponentiation.
 But we'll be doing it in a slightly different way.
 Even though Expresso has the operator for it, here we'll be doing it on our own, using while loop.